Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/README.md

 This tutorial performs two implementations of a system-level design: one with AI Engine, and the other with HLS using the DSP Engines.
 In each implementation, the tutorial takes you through the hardware emulation and hardware flow in the context of a complete Versal ACAP system design.

 A Makefile is provided for each implementation.
-It can be used to create the design for various point sizes (32 x 64, 64 x 128, 128 x 256, 256 x 512, and 1024 x 2048), different numbers of fft_2d kernel graph instances (1, 5 and 10), and different targets (hw_emu and hw).
+It can be used to create the design for `cint16` and `cfloat` datatypes, for various point sizes (32 x 64, 64 x 128, 128 x 256, 256 x 512, and 1024 x 2048), different numbers of fft_2d HLS-kernel/AIE-graph instances (1, 5 and 10), and lastly for different targets (hw_emu and hw).

 The design documentation demonstrates hardware and software design details including the methodology for each implementation, elaborating on the functional partitioning.
 The compilation, execution, and measurement steps as well as observations are given.